docsom/web-app-project/README.md

 3. insertBoard
 If you need to fix your rental device or to use another one that we don't have, you make a inquiry board to fast communication with admin.
  This method expects two attributes "inquiry" and "athenticationId" as a json body of the request.
 This "inquiry" must have id, title, contents, confirmed, then its data will be record at InquiryRepository.
-First, check if this user is a registered user in mongo DB through "athenticationId".
-If it is, save the data received from the inquiry to the DB and specify "writer" as "athenticationId".
+First, check if this user is a registered user in mongo DB through "authenticationId".
+If it is, save the data received from the inquiry to the DB and specify "writer" as "userId"(this user is having that authenticationId).

 - curl -X POST http://localhost:8080/inquiry/write -H "Content-type:application/json" -d '{
     "inquiry": {